russell-nick/CS-766-Image-Inpainting-Project/README.md

 |   |   └── category_1
 |   |   └── ...
 ```
 Note that the dataset does not have to have the exact structure.
 The code works by recursively going down sub-directories when given the root image directory, so you can simply put all images directly into training, test, and validation folders.
-Currently, onle files with jpg extensions are supported, but this can be quickly changed in datasets.py.
+Currently, only files with jpg extensions are supported, but this can be quickly changed in datasets.py.
 <!-- Files with extensions jpg, jpeg, and png are supported. -->

 ## Training